dindinet/netlify-cms-test/site/content/_index.md

 subtitle: The page where I live
 image: 'https://res.cloudinary.com/dklongley/image/upload/o_100/v1556539856/chart.jpg'
 blurb:
+  heading: 'Websites for organisations who want to use their precious budget to increase visitor numbers, conversions and ultimately increase revenues and/or profits.'
+  subheading: You should expect a return on your investment.
+  text: ' '
+blurb-1:
   heading: 'Increase Engagement, Revenue and Profit'
   subheading: websites for people who value time and money
   text: ' '